sailpoint-oss/colab-saas-conn-identity-fusion/README.md

 - Helping with the deduplication process of identities from multiple sources

-These two items are a recurring theme in POCs and of special importance in particular contexts. like education.
+These two items are a recurring theme in POCs and of special importance in particular contexts like education.

 ISC doesn’t have a built-in mechanism to generate unique identifiers based on a template with value collision handling.
 There is an account attribute rule that does this but it’s not applicable to identities.
 In combination with transforms, this has been traditionally used to generate such unique identifiers by provisioning an account to a transactional target system, like a database.
 This approach, while valid, requires an external system to maintain.
 Also, creating the initial value is often a cumbersome process that involves deeply nested transforms to normalize strings, remove spaces, trim values, change case, etc.